 I remember beaches being clothing-optional, most were only topless, but family beaches nevertheless.

 I remember it was the first time I had a heat rash in my life.
-It was pretty unusual and moderate, but later, in the following years, it would developed into something severe and a lot more uncomfortable.
+It was pretty unusual and moderate, but later, in the following years, it would develop into something severe and a lot more uncomfortable.

 Mijas was a quaint small village in the hills about forty-five minutes drive from Fuengirola and presented with some spectacular views especially of the white-washed house clusters all around.